 There aren’t many plants that can grow in the acidic environment found in a peat bog but as you can see in the photos, many that do well are related to the blueberry family.

-As you climb to the top you can catch your breath by stopping to read the signs and admire an array of interesting artifacts like the colourful buoys, with the paint colour and design on each buoy unique to each fisherman.
+As you climb to the top you can catch your breath by stopping to read the signs and admire an array of interesting artifacts like the colourful buoys.
+The paint colour and design on each buoy is unique to each fisherman.

 Although you get great views of both the beaches Miscou Island is famous for in summer and the bog, the ultimate photo of the bogs dressed in fall colours would be best achieved by a drone.

 Did you know that Miscou Island is also a bird lover’s paradise?

 I was sorry my husband wasn’t with me when I visited Miscou Island since he’s crazy about birds and he’s the one that always has the binoculars.

 On the drive to the lighthouse I spotted a bird observation tower and several other signs related to bird watching.

 Reportedly 265 species of birds have been sighted, largely because of its wetland areas and unique geographical location.

 During the fall migration, Miscou Island is often the first stop with birds flying down from the north.
 In spring many birds stop here before crossing the Gulf of St. Lawrence.